cycle/docs/docs/en/relation/refers-to.md

 # Refers To

-Refers To relation is very similar to Belongs To but must be used in cases when multiple relations can exist to a related entity (including cyclic relations).
-For example: a user has many comments, the user refers to the last comment.
+The RefersTo relation is similar to the BelongsTo relation, but must be used to establish **multiple relations** to the same entity (or in case of a **cyclic** relation).
+The most common example is the ability to store the last comment posted by the user.

 > The entity will be persisted before the related entity and then updated.